 GCA 105 Interpreting American Culture (Fall, Spring)

 A beginning course in American culture through an artistic perspective.
-The student will examine such topics as American institutions, customs, values, society and media through the preparation of short essays and artistic projects that will enable her/him to expand her/his literary, language, speaking and artistic skills through a personal and group analysis of American life.
+The student will examine such topics as American institutions, customs, values, society and media through the preparation of short essays and artistic projects that will enable the student to expand their literary, language, speaking and artistic skills through a personal and group analysis of American life.

 GCA 131 Introduction to Music I (upon request)